avidim/smartbrain-api/README.md

-# The backend of the SmartBrain app (may work slow, because server located at heroku)
+# The backend of the SmartBrain app

 # https://smartbrain.avidim.dev/